 Isn’t the Sea-Doo Spark Too Good to Be True?

-Initially, the Sea-Doo Spark is perfect for a lot of recreation and playful riding on the sea complete with tricks.
+Initially, the Sea-Doo Spark is perfect for a lot of recreation and playful riding on the sea, complete with tricks.
 However, it’s not the best jet ski to choose if you’re thinking of long-distance rides.
-You may push it though and find yourself stranded in the middle of the sea – something you’d definitely want to avoid.
+You may push it through and find yourself stranded in the middle of the sea – something you’d definitely want to avoid.

 Another thing you should keep in mind is that the Sea-Doo Spark is made for limited seating only.
 It has more room to offer for one rider, but the max it can hold is 2 or maybe 3.
 Even sitting three adults with the 3up seating might feel uncomfortable for adults.